-DIFFERENCES No. of Description of main differences Main differences on which Main justification
+DIFFERENCES No. of Description of main differences Main justification

 diff. level:

 MAIN AREAS Issues: Int.
 Nat.gov.
 Nat. priv.

 Processing 32 Methods + = + Principle of Care/,

 Additives ++ + + Health

 For most consumers organic food is associated with few or no additives.
 Food should be processed with care and should maintain authenticity and not mislead the consumer (Schmid et al. 2005, Zanoli et al. 2004).